Badjelly the Witch: Synopsis

-In the story, two children named Tim and Rose are looking for their lost cow Lucy. meet a slew of characters in an enchanted forest, including one named Dingle Mouse.
+In the story, two children named Tim and Rose are looking for their lost cow Lucy.
+They meet a slew of characters in an enchanted forest, including one named Dingle Mouse.
 They are captured by Badjelly the witch, then rescued by an eagle named Jim.
 God intervenes as they escape, and the witch is destroyed when she attempts to "scratch God's eyes out".
 The characters enchanted by Badjelly are rescued.

 Film

 In 2000, Ragdoll Productions and Norma Farnes Management had collaborated on a film based on the book for CBBC and it aired on Christmas Day.
 Spike Milligan, the book's writer, narrated the movie.
 Milligan also wrote and starred as himself.
-The characters in the film were all voiced by Spike, while Tim & Rose were voiced by child actors Sarah Wichall and Jake Dudley.
+The characters in the film were all voiced by Spike, while Tim and Rose were voiced by child actors Sarah Wichall and Jake Dudley.

 Animated series

 In 2023, it was announced an animated series based on the book was in production.
-The series was released on January 1, 2025 in New Zealand.
+The series was released on 1 January 2025 in New Zealand.
 It features the voices of Miriam Margolyes and Rhys Darby.